Silianglei/FinalProject/README.md

 ## Timeline
 ### 1/5
 Create all necessary files (main, headers, makefile).
 Define the structs for questions and players.
 Allow users to input their names.
+Determine sorting alogrithm to keep track of scores.
 ### 1/10
 Set up networking between computers.
 Set up shared memory between different users.
+Set up signals to block users when necessary.
 ### 1/13
 Write the math problems to be used for the game.
 Display solutions after each round.
 ### 1/15